Company Logo - Home Link

 The feast honoring St. Anthony is the largest Italian religious festival in all of New England.

-You'll find the street party stretching across Endicott, Thatcher, and North Margin Streets, with the main parade on Sunday at noon.
+You'll find the street party stretching across Endicott, Thatcher, and North Margin Streets, in the North End.

 Arrive on an empty stomach so you can sample the wide array of street food available to purchase.

-Visit their St. Anthony's Festival website for a list of scheduled activities.
+Visit the St. Anthony's Festival website for a list of scheduled activities.

 If you're looking for more things to do, we have a full post on free activities in Boston.